lizpart/engineering-education/content/articles/spotting-of-passing-objects-using-python/index.md

 Below is a GitHub URL containing the source code https://github.com/lizpart/codes/pull/1.
 For references you can follow this link https://pyimagesearch.com/2015/05/25/basic-motion-detection-and-tracking-with-python-and-opencv/.
-Have a blast spotting of passing objects with your program.
+Have a blast spotting of passing objects with your awesome program.